jpcolomer/PositiveNegativeTimeEntity/README.md

 The classifiers were trained with each of these divisions and evaluated using the validation dataset.

-The graphs below show the maximum F measure among all numbers of divisions and positive bucket selected for a specific number of features.
-In other words.
+The graphs below shows the maximum F measure among all numbers of divisions and positive bucket selected for a specific number of features.
 ![Max Neg F measure](/neg_f_measure.png?raw=true)
 ![Max Pos F measure](/pos_f_measure.png?raw=true)

-The best classifier in terms of negative F measure is the SVM L1 with 6 divisions and using the second bucket and 43.000 features.
+The best classifier in terms of negative F measure is the SVM L1 by dividing the training dataset into 6 divisions and using the second bucket and ~43.000 features.

-Next, I experimented with the different features and found out that by not using the negation neither removing the stopwords the Negative F measure increased by 2%.
+Next, I experimented with the different features and I found out that by not using the negation neither removing the stopwords the Negative F measure increased by 2%.